Table of Contents

 Their flagship product, the LightLab 3, is a portable, high-performance liquid chromatography (HPLC) device that analyzes cannabinoids and terpenes — but without requiring a skilled lab tech.

-Dylan Wilks, Chief Technology Officer at Orange Photonics, explained, "If you don't test, then you don't know."
-For those companies dedicated to efficient production of high-quality products, Wilks says, "It's really difficult to do that without some kind of in-house testing — whether it's a Light Lab or even your own HPLC.
-Having that testing capability is really good insurance."
+Dylan Wilks, Chief Technology Officer at Orange Photonics, explained, “If you don’t test, then you don’t know.”
+For those companies dedicated to efficient production of high-quality products, Wilks says, “It’s really difficult to do that without some kind of in-house testing and analytics — whether it’s a Light Lab or even your own HPLC.
+Having that testing capability is really good insurance.”

 In a market constantly seeking new and exciting phytochemical expressions, breeders are always searching for new cultivars worthy of their attention.
 And the work doesn’t stop with the initial discovery.